questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

   "time": "2022-09-09T11:38:11.480952Z"
 }
 ```
 It looks trivial, but it is not.
 Pay attention to the `changes` field.
-There is an array of array.
+There is an array of arrays.
 In the message above the outer array has just a single element - another array.
 But the message could also look like this:
 ```json
 {
   "type": "l2update",